-Remains found after cabin explodes during police standoff
+Human remains found after Oregon cabin explodes during police standoff

-OAKRIDGE, Ore.
-(AP) — Human remains found in a cabin that exploded in flames early Tuesday morning during a standoff between law enforcement and a wanted man are believed to be those of a suspect who barricaded himself when police arrived Monday night, the Lane County Sheriff’s Office said.
+OAKRIDGE, Ore. — Human remains found in a cabin that exploded in flames early Tuesday morning during a standoff between law enforcement and a wanted man are believed to be those of a suspect who barricaded himself when police arrived Monday night, the Lane County Sheriff’s Office said.

 The sheriff’s office said Tuesday that police tried to contact the man at the cabin east of Oakridge about a warrant Monday, to no avail, KATU-TV reported.